Depending on how long you’ve been following me, you may or may not know the story of how I failed my way to success.

 If you’re in an all-out panic and you have to make money fast, truth be told, you’re setting your business up for disaster.

 Why?
 If your potential clients feel even the slightest hint of desperation from you, it will turn them off.

-It doesn’t matter how hard you work, how often you blog, how many networking events you attend; if you’re hustling from a place of total panic, people will feel it a mile away and run like crazy in the opposite direction.
+It doesn’t matter how hard you work, how often you blog, how many networking events you attend; if you’re hustling from a place of total panic, people will feel it a mile away and run in the opposite direction.

 On top of that, when there’s too much pressure on your business, your creativity suffers immeasurably, because you’re frantically rushing to implement every idea that pops into your head… even if they’re not great ones.